tylermorganwall/terrainmeshr/README.md

 Here, triangulating the matrix resulted in a 35% reduction in the number of triangles required, with no additional error.
-Let’s try setting a maximum number of triangles to use, or set the maximum allwoable error value to a small finite number:
+Let’s try setting a maximum number of triangles to use, or set the maximum allowable error value to a small finite number:

 ``` r